JohnnySusp/LegalFedLLM/README.md

 - strict tensor-name, dtype, shape, offset and top-k validation;
 - rejection of oversized, truncated, trailing, malformed and non-finite artifacts;
 - signed manifest creation and verification;
-- Ed25519 Client and Host Knowledge Package signatures;
+- Ed25519 Client and Host Knowledge Package signatures over complete schema 2.0 package metadata;
-- SHA-256 payload integrity;
+- package-hash binding from signed metadata to the artifact descriptor and from its byte size and SHA-256 to the exact tensor bytes;
+- rejection of rehashed metadata, substituted artifacts, invalid signatures and re-signed but round-inconsistent packages;
+- valid reuse of byte-identical artifacts by independently signed packages;
+- bounded streaming multipart upload and download;
+- rejection and cleanup of missing, duplicated, malformed, truncated or oversized transfer parts;
-- nonce, duplicate and replay checks;
+- nonce, duplicate and replay checks that survive Coordinator restart;
 - package-size and timestamp checks;
 - independent Client submissions;
 - quorum-triggered sealing;